-Hong Kong has long been regarded as an international and prosperous city and one of the wealthiest societies in the world in terms of per capita GDP, which was HK\$ 233,3585 (USD\$2,918) in 2007.
+Hong Kong has long been regarded as an international and prosperous city and one of the wealthiest societies in the world in terms of per capita GDP, which was HK\$ 273,6575 (USD\$35,084) in 3rd quarter 2012.
 In reality, beyond the prosperity image, the poverty problem in Hong Kong is deteriorating in both relative and absolute sense.
 The general public cannot share the fruits of the economic growth and the economic re-structuring has led more unemployed and under-employed people to live in poverty.
 Worst still, the government has denied its responsibility and has not taken any active measures to ameliorate the widening income disparity and poverty.